Item 17: Be wary of shared-state parallelism

 }

-The sleep call also artificially raises the chances of this bug being hit and thus detected early; when these problems are encountered in the wild they're likely to occur rarely and intermittently – making them very hard to debug.
+The various sleep calls are included in order to artificially raise the chances of this bug being hit and thus detected early; when these problems are encountered in the wild, they're likely to occur rarely and intermittently—making them very hard to debug.

-The class can be converted to a thread-safe class1 – meaning that it is safe to use from multiple threads – by adding internal synchronization operations:
+The class can be converted to a thread-safe class—meaning that it is safe to use from multiple threads—by adding internal synchronization operations:1

 // C++ code.